JonnyBooker/split-flap/README.md

 3D-files here on [Printables](https://www.prusaprinters.org/prints/69464-split-flap-display)!

 ## General
-The display's electronics use 1 x ESP01 as the master and up to 16 Arduinos as slaves.
+The display's electronics use 1 x ESP01 (ESP8266) as the main hub and up to 16 Arduinos as receivers.
 The ESP handles the web interface and communicates to the units via I2C.
-Each unit is resposible for setting the zero position of the drum on startup and displaying any letter the master send its way.
+Each unit is resposible for setting the zero position of the drum on startup and displaying any letter the main hub send its way.

 Assemble everything according to the instruction manual which you can find on [GitHub](./Instructions/SplitFlapInstructions.pdf).